-The Satisfactory Academic Progress (SAP) policy determines whether an otherwise eligible student is making satisfactory academic progress in his or her educational program and may receive assistance under the Title IV, HEA program.
-Standard College's SAP policy provides for consistent application of standards to all students within categories of students.
+Standard College's Satisfactory Academic Progress (SAP) policy determines whether an eligible student is making academic progress in his or her educational program in order to receive Federal Student Aid (FSA) funds under the Title IV, HEA program.
+Standard College's SAP provides for consistent application of standards to all students within categories of students.